sellerlegend/sellerlegend-sdk-php/README.md

 }]
 ```
 ### Get Connections List
-This method returns a list of Amazon connections that exist between SellerLegend and the Amazon Selling Partner API and the Amazon Advertising API.
+This method returns a list of Amazon connections between SellerLegend and the Amazon Selling Partner API and the Amazon Advertising API.
 With connection token status and details about all connected marketplaces.

 ```
 use SellerLegend\Http\ConnectionsClient;